 So this is something you don’t hear when people recommend cauliflower rice as an alternative to rice.
-Maybe people are to shy to talk about it but yes, cauliflower gives you gas.
+Maybe people are too shy to talk about it but yes, cauliflower gives you gas.
 At least for me anyways.
-Fortunately there are several things that help minimize this embarrassing side effect.
+Fortunately, there are several things that help minimize this embarrassing side effect.

 It’s not uncommon to experience digestive discomfort when making changes to your diet.
-Also cruciferous vegetables, legumes and other healthy foods contain a number of nutrients which produce excess gas in the intestine.
+Also, cruciferous vegetables, legumes, and other healthy foods contain a number of nutrients that produce excess gas in the intestine.

-Here are some tips that I found that help prevent the embarrassment and discomfort that can be caused by eating these foods.
+Here are some tips that I found that help prevents the embarrassment and discomfort that can be caused by eating these foods.

 - Exercise.
 Moving your body allows gases to pass through your system easier and not get held up inside, creating bloating.